Pokémon Go was a phenomenon when it launched earlier this year, but the release wasn't without its problems.

 The usefulness of the Pokémon Go Plus depends entirely on what you're trying to achieve in the game.

-If you're going on the hunt for new Pokémon, then the device doesn't offer you much help since there's no way of checking which Pokémon are nearby (but then again the nearby tracking functionality still hasn't been fixed in the game anyway).
+If you're going on the hunt for new Pokémon, then the device doesn't offer you much help since there's no way of checking which Pokémon are nearby (but then again the nearby tracking functionality is still absent from the game itself).

 It's worth noting that the wearable doesn't contain a GPS tracker of its own, and so problems with distance tracking within the app unfortunately remain when using the Plus.

-With the low power Bluetooth protocol used by the device, it's lithium watch battery should last a significant amount of time.
+With the low power Bluetooth protocol used by the device, it's lithium watch battery has lasted a significant amount of time.

-But we're more interested in how the Plus reduces the app's strain on the phone's battery life.
+But we were more interested in how the Plus reduces the app's strain on the phone's battery life.
 The app's combination of GPS tracking and 3D graphics meant that an external battery pack was an essential part of any Pokémon trainer's arsenal.

 These problems are not completely solved by the Plus.
 The phone still has to use its own GPS, and additionally has to communicate with the device over Bluetooth.